meteor/galaxy-docs/source/push-to-deploy.md

 <img src="images/push-to-deploy-first-step.png" style="width: 780px;">

-Go ahead and link your GitHub account to our app, just by clicking on the GitHub button.
+Go ahead and click on the GitHub button.
+An authentication popup, from GitHub, will show up.
+On this popup you can choose the individual account or organization that you want to give us access.
+You don't need to give access to all your repositories if you don't want to.
+Later you can go on GitHub and change your permissions to authorize more repositories.

 After connecting to your git provider you'll automatically go to second step.
 On the second step you need to chose your account from the git provider and then choose the repository where is the Meteor app that you want to deploy.